informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

 This is not a temporal property but a property on the local transition relation.
-It is satisfied by construction (of both the code and the model) for chains that only perform valid transitions.
+It is satisfied by construction (of both the code and the model).

 #### No Byzantine Inflation

 This should be implied by the first property of preservation of total supply.
-This is under the assumption that the following property found in ICS 20 is purely understood in terms on inflation **on chain A**:
-"Fault containment: prevents Byzantine-inflation of tokens originating on chain A, as a result of chain B’s Byzantine behaviour (though any users who sent tokens to chain B may be at risk)."
+This is under the assumption that the property found in ICS 20 "Fault containment: prevents Byzantine-inflation of tokens originating on chain A, as a result of chain B’s Byzantine behavior (though any users who sent tokens to chain B may be at risk)." is purely understood in terms on inflation **on chain A**.

 We note that chain B can send an unbounded amount of tokens that it claims to originate from A to some chain C.